The favourite to be next French president wants Brexit to be fast, hard and uncompromising

 The most striking part of his speech, though, focuses on what he believes Britain must lose as an automatic result of Brexit.

-He said Britain should have its lucrative European financial passport removed, a decision that would be hugely damaging to the City because London would cease to be Europe’s central financial hub.
+He said Britain should lose its lucrative European financial passport, a decision that would be hugely damaging to the City because London would cease to be Europe’s central financial hub.
 In turn, he added, this would lead to waves of French talent working in the UK abandoning cities like London and returning to France to work.

 The lawyer-turned-politician also believes that British officials should be excluded from having any say on decisions made in Brussels, while British MEPs should be barred from voting on legislation in EU Parliament, a move that would render their roles almost meaningless.